 Blot the stain with paper towels, and then clean it with mild liquid dish detergent.
 After that, apply a thick layer of paste made of hydrogen peroxide and baking soda, cornstarch or flour.
 Cover it with plastic wrap that has a few holes poked into it.
 After several hours, wipe it up with a wet rag.
 Repeat if necessary.

 For a good all-purpose stain remover, combine a 1/4 teaspoon of clear liquid dishwashing detergent with a cup of tepid water.
 Do not pour it on the stain, but rather apply it to a damp cloth, and blot the stain.
 You could also use a mixture of 2 parts water and one part distilled vinegar.

 Use a spray bottle to mist the stain lightly with one teaspoon of clear liquid dishwashing detergent, and then blot it up.
 You can also use a 50/50 mixture of water and white vinegar.

-This is certainly not the list to end all lists, but it is a great start for learning how to clean household stains the green way.
-It’s also a good start to keeping your money in your pocket as opposed to giving it to the companies that are harming the environment manufacturing dangerous chemical stain removers.
+This is certainly not the list to end all lists, but it is a great start for learning how to clean stains on household surfaces the green way.
+It’s also a good start to keeping your money in your pocket as opposed to giving it to the companies that are harming the environment manufacturing dangerous chemicals to remove stains on household surfaces.